kubernetes/community/mentoring/programs/mentoring-lead.md

 - Help off board interns to the k8s specific community items like demo at monthly community meeting.
 - Be a point of contact (unless delegated otherwise) for applicants and mentees, and should respond to queries within a reasonable amount of time.
 - Should try and delegate work among shadows and mentor the shadows along the way.
+- Should train and pass on the responsibility to a shadow in 24 months time period.

 ### Role Description